scriptituk/xfade-easing/README.md

 Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is provided which can also produce test videos and visual media sequences.

 This solution for eased transitions works with standard ffmpeg, so it is at least convenient if somewhat clunky – see [Performance](#performance).
-The ported GL Transitions began as a brain-teasing exercise but proved useful.
+The ported GL Transitions began as a brain-teasing pastime which proved useful.

 ## Example